 The query we used before, was :

 select count(*) from v$open_cursor where sid=:sid

 To solve this, i changed the server-process causing the database to hang each night, to use DOAinstead of BDE.
 Apparently this also alleviates our open cursor problem.
 I did notice that open cursors, using DOA, are only really closed in Oracle after a commit.
 This is taken into production tonight, let's hope it will finally improve our databases up-time.

-for the rest of the time.
+For the moment we manually stop and start our database twice a day, in a controlled way, in the hope our database can keep up for the rest of the time.
 Oracle are looking into our case, i am not quite sure why our setup is different than the rest of the world.